 - My incomplete has suddenly turned to an F. What should I do?

 Incompletes only stay on your transcript for one semester.
 If you have not completed your work at the end of the following semester (not including summer), the “I” disappears and is replaced with an “F.” If this has happened to you, contact the instructor of the class right away.
 It is possible that he/she will still allow you to finish the work you are missing and will change your grade once your work is graded.
 This option is at the sole discretion of the instructor, and you must contact him/her to find out whether or not he/she would be willing to accept work a semester or more late.

 - All my classes have been dropped from my schedule.
 What should I do?

 If your classes were there one day and gone the next, they were most likely dropped due to lack of payment.
 Call the business office at 601-266-4137 to find out how you can fix the situation.
 Once you have paid the fees, if it is past the deadline for you to add your classes back yourself on SOAR, pick up an Add/Drop form for each class at Student Services, LAB 213.
 You will need to fill out the forms completely, then have the instructor of each class sign the appropriate form, and then take the form to the department office for the Chair’s signature.
 Once the Chair has signed, take the forms to the Registrar’s office in Kennard-Washington you will be reinstated.
 IMPORTANT: Keep attending all your classes.
 If you are taking an online class, email your instructor and let him/her know that you have been dropped but will log back in as soon as you are reinstated.

 - How do I get into a closed class?

-- How do I drop a class after the deadline for dropping classes has passed?
+- How do I add or drop a class after the deadline for dropping classes has passed?

 - I'm trying to enroll in classes but SOAR won't let me.